Nicennn/42_Fillit/README.md

 Run: `
 ./fillit tests/test_file
 `
 If you prefer, run `make re` at the root of the file to recompile an executable and run the previous line.
-If the the file was valid, your output will look similar to this:
+If the file was valid, your output will look similar to this:

 ![Correct_file_output_example](imgs/correct_file.png)

 If the file was invalid, an error message will appear:

 ![Error_message](imgs/error_message.png)
 ## Algorithm
 ### Checker program